Kings Park Volunteer Guides

 One of our original Guides, Cynthia Playford, is still hosting walks in Kings Park and the Botanic Garden.

-One hundred and fifty Guides offer three walks a day, rain, hail or shine.
+One hundred and forty-five Guides offer three walks a day, rain, hail or shine.
 The Guides also run the park’s Visitor Information Centre, open from 9.30am to 4pm every day except Christmas Day.

 Our walks include Treasures of the Botanic Garden, Stories of People and Plants featuring some of the park’s significant memorials, Waterviews and Wilderness, Bushland and Wildflowers and the three-hour Heart of Kings Park.
 Other walks take about an hour and a half.